mercari/mercari-engineering-ladder/en/MG5.md

 ## Expertise
-Learns and applies new knowledge **even outside of the scope of** their role, **in addition to highly-specialized technical knowledge.**
-**Encourages engineers across the company to share** technical information and **acts as a role model for said sharing.**
+Demonstrates **highly-specialized technical** knowledge. **Encourages engineers across the company to learn and apply new knowledge outside of the scope of their role, as well as to share technical information, and acts as a role model for such sharing.**

 **Acts as a role model for how to write code.**
-**Sets standards for how to do code reviews and systematic debugging and acts as an advisor on how to solve issues in coding and perform difficult releases.**
+**Provides advice on solving coding issues and carrying out high-difficulty projects, or sets standards for procedures such as code reviews and systematic debugging.**

 **Known as an expert in** programming languages, frameworks, libraries, design patterns, Mercari’s infrastructure domains, and more.
 **Designs code for** expected use cases **and operation and** leads design for development **on a company level.**